By Nathaniel Hansen, M.A., COO, Foundation for The Study of Cycles

 A recent article by Bryan Kramer highlights the use of predictive analytics and IBM's Watson to guide content planning.
 Kramer uploaded his data to Watson and received charts showing best times to contact his various audiences.
 The charts from Watson that Kramer posted follow the same recurring patterns that many cycles charts dictate, based upon natural phenomena.
 Kramer quotes Brian Moran, an SMB expert, on the power of predictive analytics, “Used properly, predictive analytics can be a huge boon to the marketing efforts of companies of all sizes, in every industry.”

-David Perales, the CEO of the Foundation for the Study of Cycles, says, "I believe predictive analytics is essentially at the same stage of development as technical analysis was in the early 1970’s.
+David Perales, a previous CEO of the Foundation for the Study of Cycles, said in 2014, "I believe predictive analytics is essentially at the same stage of development as technical analysis was in the early 1970’s.
 In fact many of the “predictive” mathematical tools are identical to what has been used in stock market analysis since that time.
 Now we are ripe for a paradigm shift to achieve the goals set out for the predictive analytics niche, a shift in public awareness and in perfecting the tools."

 4. Bryan Kramer, 5 Ways to Become the MacGyver of Predictive Analytics.